awoods/collectionbuilder.github.io/_howto/githubdesktoprepo.md

 ### Step 5: View the Code

 Now you have all of the CollectionBuilder code in your repository!
 You can now view it and customize it to fit the collection you want to make.
-But first you need to [commit and push](pushpullchanges.html) your changes to GitHub as a sort of way to "save" or "sync" your edits to your online GitHub account.
+But first you need to [commit and push](pushpullchanges.html){:target="_blank"} your changes to GitHub as a sort of way to "save" or "sync" your edits to your online GitHub account.

-You can view what changes you made by [generating your site]() in your text editor (like Visual Studio Code).
+You can view what changes you made by [generating your site](generatingsite.md){:target="_blank"} in your text editor (like Visual Studio Code).